enthought/traits-futures/docs/source/guide/intro.rst

 To submit a task, use one of the |TraitsExecutor| top-level methods:

-- The |submit_call| method allows submission of a simple Python callable, with given positional and named arguments.
+- The |submit_call| function allows submission of a simple Python callable, with given positional and named arguments.
 For example::

-    my_executor.submit_call(int, "10101", base=2)
+    submit_call(my_executor, int, "10101", base=2)

   will execute ``int("10101", base=2)`` in the background. |submit_call|
   doesn't wait for the background task to finish; instead, it immediately returns a |CallFuture| object.
 See the next section for more details on the |CallFuture| and related objects.

-- The |submit_iteration| method allows submission of an arbitrary iterable.
+- The |submit_iteration| function allows submission of an arbitrary iterable.
 The user provides a callable which, when called, returns an iterable object.
 For example::

-    my_executor.submit_iteration(range, 0, 5)
+    submit_iteration(my_executor, range, 0, 5)

   It returns a |IterationFuture| object.

-- The |submit_progress| method allows submission of a progress-reporting callable, and returns a |ProgressFuture| object.
+- The |submit_progress| function allows submission of a progress-reporting callable, and returns a |ProgressFuture| object.
 The callable submitted *must* have a parameter called "progress".
 A value for this parameter will be passed (by name) by the executor machinery.
 The value passed for the